specklesystems/speckle-docs/dev/server-manualsetup.md

 - connect to the virtual machine running the Speckle server instance
 - navigate to the folder, where the Speckle server docker-compose file is located
-- run `docker-compose down` (this will take the server offline)
+- run `docker compose down` (this will take the server offline)
-- run `docker-compose pull`
+- run `docker compose pull`
-- run `docker-compose up -d` (this starts the server stack, and runs it in the background)
+- run `docker compose up -d` (this starts the server stack, and runs it in the background)

 Your server instance should be back online and updated.